Frequently Asked Questions

 Are undocumented students eligible for scholarships?

-Undocumented students are eligible for scholarships as long as they meet the scholarship criteria.
+Students who are undocumented and come from mixed status families are eligible for scholarships as long as they meet the scholarship criteria.
 Some college scholarships are awarded based on academic achievement, or financial need, or other criteria.
 There are many private organizations that award scholarships based upon a variety of criteria.
+You can also visit our scholarship tab for scholarship opportunities.

 Does my current immigration status limit my choice of certificates at Moorpark?

-There may be some degrees and certificates that will require additional licensure and certification requirements, such as Nursing.
+There may be some degrees and certificates that will require additional licensure and certification requirements.
 It is important for students to be aware of the requirements prior to choosing a degree or certificate program.
+Meet with an academic counselor to get help choosing your courses and solidifying your educational plan.
+Visit the Counseling Office’s website to get in contact with a counselor.
+We encourage all students to schedule at least one Counseling appointment per semester.

 What kind of documentation do I need to get a Moorpark College student ID card?

 Currently registered students can purchase a Moorpark College ID online via their MyVCCCD portal.
-Just log in to my.vcccd.edu, click on the "Register / Pay" tab, navigate to the "Payment and Payment Plans" section at the top right, and click on the link that says "Purchase Student Photo ID."
+Just log in to my.vcccd.edu, click on the "Register / Pay" tab, navigate to the "Payment and Payment Plans" window, and click on the link that says "Purchase Student Photo ID."
 Students who prefer to purchase their ID cards while on campus can visit the Student Business Office to do so.
-Check out the Student Business Office's webpage for its hours of operation.
+Check out the Student Business Office's webpage for its hours of operation and contact information.

 An ID card purchased for use for only one semester is $10, and an ID card purchased for use over the entire academic year is $15.